-- Syntax, Syntactic Theory, Grammatical Architecture
+- Syntax, Syntactic Theory, Grammatical Architecture (Syntax-Semantics-Discourse Interface)

-- Corpus Linguistics and Bilingualism
+- Corpus Linguistics (and Bilingualism)

 - Linguistic Typology

 Currently, I am working on a PhD project on theoretical linguistics (control and complementation), jointly supervised by Prof Kersti Börjars and Prof Eva Schultze-Berndt.
 The current stage of my project focuses on Chinese data.
 My research approach is empirically-driven, involving meticulous analysis of data drawn from large-scale language corpora, coupled with native-speaker grammaticality judgement tests.
 I model these empirical data within the theoretical framework of Lexical-Functional Grammar (LFG), which adopts a constraint-based parallel-correspondence architecture with mathematically well-grounded characterisation of various types of linguistic information (e.g., syntax, semantics, information structure).
 LFG-based grammars are computationally implementable via the Xerox Linguistic Environment.

 Since I started my PhD studies in Sept 2019, I have been disseminating my research findings at various conferences with associated published work:

 - In July 2020, I presented at the 25th International Lexical-Functional Grammar Conference on the topic of “Functional and Anaphoric Control in Mandarin Chinese”.

 - In July 2021, I delivered a talk on the topic of anaphora and logophoricity at the 26th International Lexical-Functional Grammar Conference (For the preprint of the paper, see https://www.researchgate.net/publication/357131571_A_Constraint-based_Approach_to_Anaphoric_and_Logophoric_Binding_in_Mandarin_Chinese_and_Cantonese).